With the spread of the internet permeating so deeply into all aspects of our lives, there has never been a better time to start a business.

 There’s a lot you can learn about growing your startup from HubSpot’s flywheel story.
 And it’s something that all HubSpot products try to deliver in their features and benefits.

 Inspired by their own growth, the company has a program called HubSpot for Startups.
-It’s a platform where startups can use HubSpot’s software, learn from hundreds of online courses, and take advantage of HubSpot’s integrations with other powerful software.
+It’s a platform where startups can use HubSpot’s software, learn from hundreds of online courses, and take advantage of HubSpot Integrations with AI-Driven Workflow Automation.
+Small startups can access the platform for much cheaper than the regular price of HubSpot software—if they are eligible.

 Small startups can access the platform for much cheaper than the regular price of HubSpot software—if they are eligible.
 For example, if you’re a startup with under $2 million in funding, you can get HubSpot for Startups at: